shivanidoshi26/Interactive-Lab-Hub/Lab 3/README.md

 ## Share your idea sketches with Zoom Room mates and get feedback

-*what was the feedback?
+*What was the feedback?
 Who did it come from?*

 - Sam Lee really liked the idea, and gave us some feature recommendations - using the LED's to denote right or wrong answers.
 She was the inspiration for the idea (ty Sam!)
 - Niki Agrawal really liked the idea also, and couldn't wait to see it executed.